slevey087/nashJS/docs/components/playables/index.md

 var { Choice, Turn, Sequence, Loop } = require("nashJS").Playables;
 ```

 A _playable_ is created by calling its parent function, with the necessary arguments and optional parameters.
+The optional parameters always take the form of an object in the last argument.

 ```js
 var c1 = Choice(*** arguments here ***, {*** optional parameters here ***});